terminusgps/terminusgps-notifications/docs/source/guides/creating_a_live_notification.rst

 Creating a live notification
 ============================

-.. warning:: Without an :ref:`active subscription <subscribing>`, notification messages **will not be delivered** to any destination phone numbers.
+.. warning:: Without an :doc:`active subscription <subscribing>`, notification messages **will not be delivered** to any destination phone numbers.

 1. `Login`_ to the platform.